davidgilbertson/react-recollect/README.md

 First things first: **don't use this**.

+Browser support is ~90% (is uses the `Proxy` object, which can't be polyfilled or transpiled).
-Browser support is terrible.
-I've tested it in about 2% of all possible scenarios, and I'll probably lose interest 3 days after I publish it to npm.
+I've only tested it in about 2% of all possible scenarios, and I'll probably lose interest 3 days after I publish it to npm.

 However I am relying on it in this app: https://github.com/davidgilbertson/scatter-bar so it's not complete junk.

 # Usage, for those that don't listen